Exclusive Discount on Checkout Save More with our Exclusive Discount on Checkout

-OSHA 30-hour certification is a much more in-depth general safety training program intended for office supervisors and workers with safety and health responsibilities.
+OSHA 30-hour course is a much more in-depth general safety training program intended for office supervisors and workers with safety and health responsibilities.
 It delivers critical information about workplace hazards, OSHA standards, and best safety practices.

 Having training opportunities covering topics such as hazard communication, fall protection, and personal protective equipment, this course is a big step towards a safer work environment.
-Be it for construction, manufacturing, or any other industry, getting OSHA 30 certification improves overall safety skills and compliance.
+Be it for construction, manufacturing, or any other industry, getting OSHA 30 course improves overall safety skills and compliance.

-Through the OSHA Outreach Training Program, the agency seeks to foster safer workplaces through education and training to help workers recognize and avoid hazards.
+Through the OSHA 30 Outreach Training Program, the agency seeks to foster safer workplaces through education and training to help workers recognize and avoid hazards.

 It’s offered in two industry-specific tracks: construction and general industry.
 It’s common for construction supervisors to have the OSHA 30-Hour Construction Course under their belt.
 At the same time, supervisors in other industries usually choose the General Industry OSHA 30 version.